qualitydixon/CrossfitClock/README.md

 ## Installation

-Just fork and clone this repo, run `npm install`, then `npm run start`.
+Clone this repo, run `npm install`, then `npm run start`.
 You will see the project at `http://localhost:8080/` in your browser.

 ## Todo